Bill Buckley (radio presenter)

-Bill Buckley (born 8 January 1959) is a radio and television presenter and former actor.
+William Anthony Buckley (born 8 January 1959) is a radio and television presenter and former actor.
 For three years, he was a co-presenter of BBC Television's consumer affairs programme That's Life!.
-He currently presents on BBC Radio Berkshire and has presented shows on BBC Radio Solent, BBC Southern Counties Radio, BBC Radio Devon, BBC Radio Oxford, London talk radio station LBC 97.3, BBC London 94.9 and numerous others.
+His career on BBC Radio finished at BBC Radio Berkshire.
+He has presented shows on BBC Radio Berkshire, BBC Radio Solent, BBC Southern Counties Radio, BBC Radio Devon, BBC Radio Oxford, London talk radio station LBC 97.3, BBC London 94.9 and other radio stations.

 Early life

-Bill Buckley was born in Burton-upon-Trent in East Staffordshire on 8 January 1959.
+Buckley was born in Burton upon Trent in Staffordshire on 8 January 1959.

 Career

 Buckley's broadcasting career began in 1982.
 While working as a newspaper reporter in his native West Midlands, he was chosen from thousands of hopefuls to present the consumer programme That's Life! on BBC1 alongside Esther Rantzen.
 His mother had entered him for the job without his knowing.

 After three years, he left That's Life! to become a reporter for the BBC's Holiday programme, and spent the next six years travelling the world.
 Other TV appearances include Call My Bluff, Blankety Blank, All Star Secrets, Songs of Praise, Children in Need, and a variety of regional work in the south for Meridian Television on subjects as diverse as consumer affairs, politics and amateur film-making.

 From 1989, he has also presented daily radio shows for numerous commercial and BBC stations in the South, the Midlands, London, Manchester, and Plymouth.

 Buckley's acting experience includes playing Joseph in Joseph and the Amazing Technicolour Dreamcoat at Leatherhead.
 He also toured in the black comedy Widow's Weeds, and starred in numerous pantomimes, playing King in Jack and the Beanstalk at the Theatre Royal, Brighton.
 He was also an extra in the Birmingham-based soap opera Crossroads.
 On hearing of the sacking of one of the programme's leading cast members, Noele Gordon, Buckley led a campaign outside the studios of Crossroads producer ATV in Birmingham, demanding her reinstatement, and performed a protest song entitled "Meg is Magic".
 The song, which was composed by Buckley, was soon launched as a record.
 He also provided the words and music for Su Pollard's number two hit single "Starting Together", which was the signature tune for the BBC Television documentary The Marriage in 1986.
 Pollard's album, Su, released the same year, featured another Buckley composition, "Falling For You".

 Beginning at the television channel's launch in 1997, Buckley was for five-and-a-half years senior continuity announcer for Channel 5.
 He became well known for his commentary over the closing credits of the channel's late-night/early-morning run of Prisoner: Cell Block H, on which he read out viewers' letters and made comments about the episode just broadcast.

-Buckley regularly reviews the national press on BBC Breakfast, the BBC News Channel and Sky News.
+Buckley regularly reviewed the national newspapers on BBC Breakfast, the BBC News Channel and Sky News.